Saritanaiki/database-management-Velisa-Mobile/README.md

 **Tasks:**

 •	Develop an Entity-Relationship model of the information requirements for the use case.

 •	Translate the model into an equivalent relational schema.
 Specify all relation headings, indicating primary and foreign keys.

-•	Implement the entities from your relational schema in SQL,
+•	Implement the entities from your relational schema in SQL

 •	Execute 5 test cases for the SQL database technology and implement using queries and show the output.